jonshiach/graphics-notes/_build/html/_sources/_pages/08_More_lights.md

 :width: 80%
 :name: directional-light-harsh-figure

-Teapots lit using a spotlight.
+Cubes lit using a spotlight.
 ```

 Use the keyboard and mouse to move the camera around the cubes and see the effect of the spotlight.
 You may notice that there is an abrupt cutoff between the region illuminated by the spotlight and the region in darkness.
 In the real world this doesn't usually happen as light on this edge gets softened by various effects.